Parent Preparation for Deployment

 Have the talk

-During the pre-deployment leave or before that, discuss things with your Marine in case he or she does not come home alive.
-This is not easy, but it has to be done.
-Talk about what your Marine wants in case of death, what means of care he or she wants to be taken in case of injury and if your loved one wants life support.
+During the pre-deployment leave discuss things with your Marine in case something goes wrong at home or overseas.
+You and your Marine should decide what the best way to handle these situations is for you.
+Talk about what your Marine wants if a family emergency arises.
+Does he/she want to be informed?
+What means of care would he/she want in case of serious injury?
+Although an uncommon scenario, talk about what your Marine wants in case of death overseas.
 Also discuss what information your Marine wants if something happens to someone at home such as an illness or death; this way, if something comes up you are prepared for it, especially in an instance where your Marine could do nothing about it.
 Although these conversations are hard, it is better to have them than to be clueless.

 It is imperative that you address your Marine's mail and packages correctly.
 The address your Marine gave you before departure should be used during the deployment's duration.
 Most overseas mailing addresses for the Marine Corps include a UIC (Unit Identification Code).
 That code tells the military postal facility where your Marine is located.
 If you are unsure how to address mail to your Marine, you can do three things:

-- Call the FRO (Family Readiness Officer) for your Marine's unit.
+- Call the DRC (Deployment Readiness Coordinator) for your Marine's unit.
 This is where it's important to know what unit your Marine is with.
-Every deployed unit has a Family Readiness Officer assigned to remain at the base location the unit deployed from.
-The FRO will be able to assist you in verifying your deployed Marine's mailing address.
-To find the FRO for your Marine's unit, click here.
+Every deployed unit has a Deployment Readiness Coordinator assigned to remain at the base location the unit deployed from.
+The DRC will be able to assist you in verifying your deployed Marine's mailing address.
+To find the DRC for your Marine's unit, click here.

 - Call the Postal Facility at the base location your Marine deployed from.
 For a complete list of postal facility phone numbers, click here.